Anomaly-1/flowpro/README.md

 - **Authentication**: JSON Web Tokens (JWT)
 - **API**: CryptoCompare API for cryptocurrency data

+> (and several additional smaller packages and frameworks)

 ## Contributing

 We welcome contributions from the community!
 Please follow these steps to contribute: